KDAB/codebrowser/README.md

 (Assuming the output directory is ~/public_html/mycode)

 $OUTPUTDIR/../data/  or ~/public_html/data/
   is where all javascript and css files are located.
+Those are static files shipped with the code browser, they are not generated.

 $OUTPUTDIR/projectname  or ~/public_html/mycode/projectname
   contains the generated html files for your project

 $OUTPUTDIR/refs  or ~/public_html/mycode/refs
-  contains the "database" used for the tooltips
+  contains the generated "database" used for the tooltips

 $OUTPUTDIR/include  or ~/public_html/mycode/include
-  contains the generated files for the files in /usr/include
+  contains the generated html files for the files in /usr/include

 The idea is that you can have several project sharing the same output